Dogs And Cats Are Evolving To Look More Alike — And The Reason Is Surprisingly Human

 This trend isn't limited to appearance.
 As pets become more integrated into family life, often treated more like children than animals, their temperaments, behavior, and even health profiles are being reshaped to better fit human environments.

 What began as companionship has evolved into something more curated, almost designed.
-From teacup breeds to snub-nosed cats, the animals we bring into our homes are beginning to mirror not just our tastes but our emotional ideals.
+From teacup breeds to snub-nosed cats, the animals we bring into our homes are beginning to mirror not just our tastes but also our emotional ideals.

 A new study reveals a strange twist in the tale of our beloved pets